Brunswick producer says her film helped lead to convicted murderer’s parole

 “This is fuel for why we spend the time and effort to do this,” she said of filmmaking.
 “It can make a difference.”

 Derek Haysom, 72, a retired steel company executive, and Nancy, 53, a socialite, were found stabbed to death in their home on April 3, 1985.
 Their bodies were not discovered for days.
-Although they were not suspects initially, police eventually arrested the couple’s daughter and her boyfriend, who were classmates at the University of Virginia.
+Although the couple’s daughter and her boyfriend were not suspects initially, police eventually arrested the University of Virginia classmates.

 Co-directed by German journalist Karen Steinberger and filmmaker Marcus Vetter, “Killing for Love” focused on blood and DNA evidence collected at the time that connected someone other that Soering to the scene, as well as details that he got wrong during his original confession.